Andy in the Cloud

 Scheduled Rollups: I have yet to try this with Scheduled mode, i suspect there maybe some dependency issues in the processing of two rollups in the correct order (something the tool can be taught about in the future if this is proven to be an issue), however a single independent rollup will work just fine in Scheduled or Realtime mode.

-14 thoughts on “Account Hierarchy Rollups #ClicksNotCode
+14 Responses to “Account Hierarchy Rollups #ClicksNotCode”

 1. Hi there!
 I’ve tried implementing this same idea but in Scheduled mode because my child records are coming in each night by the tens of thousands and realtime was too much for it to handle.
 However, I think I may be running into some dependency issues with realtime mode because my understanding is there’s just the one “RollupJob” I can schedule.
 Is there a way for me to schedule the job on the lower level followed by the upper?

-• Sadly not at present, it is on the enhancement list though
+1. Sadly not at present, it is on the enhancement list though

-• Thanks for the update, Andy, I’ll see if I can find a workaround in the interim.
+1. Thanks for the update, Andy, I’ll see if I can find a workaround in the interim.

 On a related note, could you help me understand the difference between the Rollup and RollupCalculateJobSchedulable batches?

-• Sure the later allows you to calibrate how many parents the batch job tries to rollup up per chunk of work.
+2. Sure the later allows you to calibrate how many parents the batch job tries to rollup up per chunk of work.
 If you see governor issues in the apex jobs page, you might need to reduce this, you will process less parent records per chunk so longer overall job execution, but each parent record will get a bigger slice of governed resources.

 2. Hello.
 I’m clearly missing a huge step or misunderstanding.
 But I thought using this method meant you didn’t need Triggers or a process.
 I’m simply looking to roll up a volume (#) field from child records to the Parent so I went and used your setup in 2nd screen shot.
 I guess I need more than this?
 I should set up a process to do something with this?
 Appreciate your input.

-• So you will need a Trigger, Process Builder or Apex to invoke the rollup engine.
+1. So you will need a Trigger, Process Builder or Apex to invoke the rollup engine.
 This tool helps when your relationship is not Master-Detail mainly, since if have Master-Detail rollups work.

 3. Thanks Andy.
 I’ve built processes in the past but have no experience with triggers.
 Is it a simple field update with criteria based on a non empty field?
 Appreciate it,